juanroldanbrz/BitnamiWordpress/README.md

 2. Now you can launch an instance and check the status

 ## KNOWN BUGS

-1. There is a bug when the server is shutdown and needs to valida an user.
-It doesn't featch it well and I think it is related:
-    1. With the Hashing algorithm BCrypt configuration
-    2. With the length of the column of the key
-    3. With the Spring security auth provider

-2. There can be inconsistent between the "intance" in the db and the real aws instance.
+1. Inconsistent data between the "intance" in the db and the real aws instance.
 This can be a problem for example if we terminate the bitnami AMI outside the application.
 Anyway, I have tried to reduce the scope of this issue as much as possible.